WG 9: Flexibility Markets

 Lead: Ireland (supported by all WG 9 countries)

-This task examines price signals and tariffs for consumer flexibility and their role in supporting the flexible operation of grids.
-A key aspect of flexible grids is enabling consumers to adjust their energy consumption through actions such as turning it up, turning it down, or shifting.
+This task examines the role of price signals and tariffs in supporting the flexible operation of grids and how they encourage consumer flexibility.
+A key feature of flexible grids is the ability to enable consumers to adjust their energy consumption through actions such as turning it up or down or shifting it.

-Consumer flexibility is often described as explicit or implicit, and consumers are more frequently taking part in flexibility not just through temporary calls for response but also through engaging with new tariffs and services from suppliers and aggregators.
-This task began with a stakeholder workshop at ExCo30 in Dublin and will culminate in a short paper on the state of play of flexible tariffs for consumers covering international aspects.
+Consumer flexibility is often categorised as either explicit or implicit, and consumers are increasingly engaging with new tariffs and services from suppliers and aggregators, as well as responding to temporary calls for action.
+This task began with a stakeholder workshop at ExCo30 in Dublin and will culminate in a short paper on the current state of play regarding flexible tariffs for consumers, with an international focus.

 Task 2